gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 {% endraw %}

 ### See also

 * [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)

 ## Unmute directive {#Unmute}

-Instructs your client to unmute the audio player volume.
-The client should replace the volume level to where it was before the mute upon receiving this directive message.
+Instructs a client to unmute the audio player.
+Restore the volume level to the level before the player had been muted.

-### Payload field
+### Payload fields

 None

 ### Message example

 {% raw %}
 ```json
 {